NFPA 70E Training

 Yukiya Amano, head of the International Atomic Energy Agency, also told a 35-nation IAEA board meeting that — while the situation at Japan's crippled Fukushima Dai-ichi nuclear site remains serious — “we are starting to see some positive developments.”

-He defended his agency's performance since the crisis broke, emphasizing that it is up to individual countries to focus on nuclear safety, with the IAEA only in an advisory role.
+He defended his agency's performance since the crisis broke, while outside experts helped with the reactor crisis, emphasizing that it is up to individual countries to focus on nuclear safety, with the IAEA only in an advisory role.

-Japanese officials had reported some progress in their battle to bring the radiation-leaking Fukushima Dai-ichi plant under control after it was damaged during the massive March 11 earthquake and tsunami that devastated northeast Japan.
+Japanese officials had reported some progress in their battle to bring the radioactive leak at the Fukushima Dai-ichi plant under control after it was damaged during the massive March 11 earthquake and tsunami that devastated northeast Japan.
 But the crisis was far from over, with the discovery of more radiation-tainted vegetables and tap water adding to public fears about contaminated food and drink.

 The safety of food and water was of particular concern.
 The government halted shipments of spinach from one area and raw milk from another near the nuclear plant after tests found iodine exceeded safety limits.
 But the contamination spread to spinach in three other prefectures and to more vegetables — canola and chrysanthemum greens.
 Tokyo’s tap water, where iodine turned up, now has cesium.
 Rain and dust are also tainted.